algorandfoundation/ARCs/ARCs/arc-draft_asa_url_templating.md

 ---

 ## Abstract
-This ARC describes a template substitution for URLS in ASAs, initially for ipfs:// scheme URLS allowing mutable CID replacement in rendered URLs.
+This ARC describes a template substitution for URLs in ASAs, initially for ipfs:// scheme URLs allowing mutable CID replacement in rendered URLs.

 The proposed template-XXX scheme has substitions like:
 ```